moldhouse/keybindings/README.md

 - Respects Cursor keybindings
   - `cmd+k` for inline edit and terminal edit
   - `cmd+r` for new chat when chat open
+  - `cmd+shift+l` for inserting selection into chat when in visual mode

 ### TODO